jfrog/terraform-provider-artifactory/docs/resources/artifactory_local_debian_repository.md

 The meta-argument `lifecycle` used here to make Provider ignore the changes for these two keys in the Terraform state.

-Arguments for Debian repository type closely matches with arguments for Generic repository type.
+Arguments for Debian repository type closely match with arguments for Generic repository type.